pombredanne/discern/docs/installation/installation_overview.rst

 13. ``python manage.py migrate --settings=discern.settings --noinput --pythonpath=DIR WHERE YOU CLONED REPO``
 14. ``python manage.py collectstatic -c --noinput --settings=discern.settings --pythonpath=DIR WHERE YOU CLONED REPO``

-See "usage" for how to run this.
+See :doc:`usage` for how to run this.
 You will both need to run the server and the celery tasks.

 You can skip the virtualenv commands if you like, but they will be a major help in keeping the packages for this repo separate from the rest of your system.